rachbowyer/keirin/README.md

       :mean 17.8966679,
       :std 1.4342384951454172}

-The tight sample standard deviation of 3.6 milliseconds indicates that the time provided by Keirin of 20.3 milliseconds is reasonably accurate.
+The tight sample standard deviation of 1.43 milliseconds indicates that the time provided by Keirin of 17.9 milliseconds is reasonably accurate.

-At this point I am not clear whether this is just an edge case or if Kierin will be more generally useful.
+At this point I am not clear whether this is just an edge case or if Keirin will be more generally useful.
 Certainly Criterium works for most people most of the time.

 ## License